 Practice Educator Domains (BASW Practice Educator Professional Standards for Social Work)

-Practice educators should be experienced and skilled social workers with at least 2 full years’ post qualifying experienceworker) at the start of the practice education training programme.
+Practice educators should be experienced and skilled social workers with at least 2 full years’ post qualifying experience (as a social worker) at the start of the practice education training programme.

 i.
 All practice educators must be registered social workers.